I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 Turi is also in this business, I think?
 I’ve grown tired of trying to keep track of their various ventures and offerings through all the renames and pivots.
-I’m sure they are lovely.
+I’m sure they are perfectly lovely.

 Parallel tasks on your awful ancient “High Performance” computing cluster that you hate but your campus spent lots of money on and it IS free so uh…